Betti83771/Betti83771/README.md

 My name is Betti Abbattista 🦌
 22 Y/O 📅
 European 🌍
-Fresh graduate in the bachelor's degree of Cinema and Media 🎥🎬
+Graduate bachelor's degree of Cinema and Media 🎥🎬
 Animated content and CGI 💻👩‍💻
 I work with Blender 🔌
+Tool developer at Eddy Studio 🇫🇷 since May 2024 🎨🔢
+Unreal Engine teacher 😌👩‍🏫 and plugin developer 👩‍💻
-Tool developer at MAD Entertainment animation studio since 2021, occasionally rigger and technical artist. 🎨🔢
+Tool developer at MAD Entertainment studio 🇮🇹 2021 - 2023, occasionally rigger and technical artist. 🎨🔢
 Python  🐍
 C/C++ 🔠